 Similar concerns have been raised through other channels such as the Body-Worn Video Workshops.
 Chief Constable Mike Barton, as Chair of the Operational Requirements Board, agreed to publish the existing National Standards for Policing as well as commission a stream of work to identify and address the gaps.

-The key objectives of this work are to:
+The key objectives of the standards work are to:

 Achieving these objectives will produce the following benefits: